soi-20/brains/_pages/quotes.md

 # Dev Management

 What many people complain that their Developer is bad, is mostly because of lack of business process and communicating clearly to the dev.
 Many small businesses still operate with the mindset that throw requirements to the other side and get back fully working bug free code which rarely works.-**HN User**

+# Productivity

+"I don't have a laptop, no, I do everything on my phone.
+It was important to me because I turn off my notifications, and for me it's one application at a time.
+So I just have one app up, and I can really focus on what's in front of me instead of everything coming at me as I would a laptop." -**Jack Dorsey**

 # AI, Intelligence